What Is Bitcoin & How Does It Work?

 Why Do People Buy Bitcoin?

 Bitcoin is a popular asset for investors instead of using it as a digital currency as it was originally intended in the whitepaper.
 Initially, users purchased Bitcoin to conduct anonymous online transactions on the dark web.
-However, as anonymity shifted away from Bitcoin using centralized cryptocurrency exchanges, investors that understand the fundamental aspects of limited supply and growing demand has altered the perception from a digital currency into an investable asset.
+However, as anonymity shifted away from Bitcoin using centralized cryptocurrency exchanges, investors who understand the fundamental aspects of limited supply and growing demand have altered the perception from a digital currency into an investable asset.
+Others even believe that Bitcoin could become a global reserve currency alongside the US Dollar.

 Is Bitcoin Worth Investing In?

-Investors that understand the fundamental aspects of limited supply and growing demand realize the shift from a digital currency into an investable asset value.
+Investors who understand the fundamental aspects of limited supply and growing demand realize the shift from a digital currency into an investable asset value.
 Bitcoin is currently the 9th largest investable asset with a total market capitalization of $835.78 Billion at the time of writing.
 According to statistics, there are currently approximately 81 million Bitcoin wallets that were created to buy, hold and store Bitcoins.
-Given the fixed amount of Bitcoins and growing interest, the supply and demand equation suggests a favorable outcome in the long run.
+Given the fixed amount of Bitcoins and growing interest, the supply and demand equation suggests a favorable outcome.
+Moreover, Bitcoin can hedge against increasing inflation due to the uncontrolled printing of fiat currencies.

 What Are The Pros & Cons of Bitcoin?